-Marks% Merit rit

-Walks/0 Letter Grade Points
+Marks Grade Points Merit

 From 90 to 100 А 4.0 Excellent

 From 85 to 89 B+ 3.5 Very Good

 From 80 to 84 В 3.0 Good

 From 75 to 79 C+ 2.5 Pass (High)

 From 70 to 74 С 2.0 Pass

 Less than 70 F 0 Fail

 - XF (Academic Integrity Violation) 0 Fail

-Note:
+Notes:

-- A course passing grade is (C) for Professional Postgraduate Diploma in Teaching program and for Master programs. - A course count toward the Doctorate degree if the course grade is at least a (B).
+- The course passing grade for Undergraduate programs is (D) except for MBBS is (C) - The course passing grade for Professional Postgraduate Diploma in Teaching program and Master programs is (C). - The qualified passing grade for Doctorate courses is (B).

-1.7.3.
 Semester Grade Point Average

-The semester GPA indicates the student's performance during the semester, and is calculated as follows: the total of the grade point of each course taken in the semester multiplied by its credit hours, divided by the total number of credit hours registered in the semester.
+The semester GPA indicates the student's performance during the semester and is calculated as follows: the total of the grade point of each course taken in the semester multiplied by its credit hours, divided by the total number of credit hours registered in the semester.

-1.7.4.
 Cumulative Grade Point Average